akinsho/toggleterm.nvim/README.md

 ### `TermExec`

-This command allows you to open a terminal with a specific action. e.g. `2TermExec git status` will run git status in terminal 2.
+This command allows you to open a terminal with a specific action. e.g. `2TermExec cmd="git status" dir=~/<my-repo-path>` will run git status in terminal 2. note that the `cmd` argument is quoted so that can it can be distinguished from the `dir` argument.

 ### Set terminal shading